MicrosoftDocs/architecture-center/docs/example-scenario/datawarehouse/dataops-modern-data-warehouse.md

 ### Deployed Resources

 If deployment is successful, there should be three resources groups in Azure representing three environments: dev, stg, and prod.
-There should also be an end-to-end build and release pipelines in Azure DevOps that can automatically deploy changes across these three environments.
+There should also be end-to-end build and release pipelines in Azure DevOps that can automatically deploy changes across these three environments.

-For a detailed list of all resources, see [this Deployed Resources](https://github.com/Azure-Samples/modern-data-warehouse-dataops/tree/master/e2e_samples/parking_sensors#deployed-resources) section of the **DataOps - Parking Sensor Demo** README.
+For a detailed list of all resources, see the [Deployed Resources](https://github.com/Azure-Samples/modern-data-warehouse-dataops/tree/master/e2e_samples/parking_sensors#deployed-resources) section of the **DataOps - Parking Sensor Demo** README.

 ### Continuous Integration and Continuous Delivery

-The diagram below demonstrates the CI/CD process and sequence for the build and release pipeline.
+The diagram below demonstrates the CI/CD process and sequence for the build and release pipelines.

 ![Figure Process and Sequence for Build and Release](./media/ci-cd-process-diagram.png)